Updated June 2024

 Slack is the poster child for cool messaging apps.
 A big part of this might be the ability to add your own emojis, even animated ones.
 (Just be careful not to make an emoji of anyone without their consent.)

 Slack also has a user-friendly interface and the ability to create any number of “channels” (group conversations), both public and private.
-It can connect with tons of other common business apps, like Outlook and Gmail, and allows file sharing.
+It can connect with many other common business apps, like Outlook and Gmail, and allows file sharing.

 The downside: